 I’m a refugee (Percy Hipkiss) from the other forum – the re-surfacing one which seems more active.
 Hope this is not an omen !!
 It now looks as though I’m going to need two thr’s and not re-surfacing as was first mooted.

 I went for a pre-op check last week and for a while the specialist and I were talking at cross purposes.
-He’s always suggested re-surfacing but it seems now he has new data, … Read the Rest
+He’s always suggested re-surfacing but it seems now he has new data, some new difficulties with stiffness and recommends that as my OA is unusual (in a different place at the bottom of the femur head) that … Read the Rest

 I had a ceramic-on-metal THR 3 months ago and am doing great and have no apparent gait problems at all.

 I suspect the gait issue is highly individual, depending in part on the orthopedic status and conditioning of the person prior to surgery.
 I expect broader studies will be done in the future.
-I’m hoping my unoperated hip holds out for a long time but I plan on keeping my finger on the pulse of … Read the Rest
+I’m hoping my unoperated hip holds out for a long time but I plan on keeping my finger on the pulse of the technology in the meantime.